the614/Compare-target-prediction-methods/README.md

 # Prediction Methods Validation

-The validation of prediction results includes performance metrics, such as MCC, Recall and so on.
+The validation of prediction results includes numbers of TP, FP, TN, or FN, and several performance metrics, such as MCC, Recall, Precision and so on.